-“Constant or repeated seepage or leakage of water or steam, or the presence of condensation of humidity, moisture or vapor which occurs over a period of weeks, months or years (sometimes worded – over a period of 14 or more days).”
+“Constant or repeated seepage or leakage of water or steam, or the presence of condensation of humidity, moisture or vapor which occurs over a period of weeks, months or years (sometimes worded – over a period of time or over a period of 14 or more days).”

-From what we have been seeing in the field this exclusion is being abused and many times claims are being denied based solely on this exclusion when in all reality, the leak was not ongoing.
-We dispute these claims and almost every time the adjuster cites: “mold proves that this was ongoing for at least 15 days”.
-To put it simply that is completely WRONG!
+From what we have been seeing in the field, this exclusion is being abused and many times claims are being denied based solely on this exclusion when in all reality, the leak was not ongoing.
+We dispute these claims as it is very difficult if not impossible to put a timeline on a leak.

 Seeing what appears to be suspected microbial growth and knowing what types of mold are present are 2 very different things.
 The most common mold that we see on water damage claims is Penicillium / Aspergillus and this type of mold can begin growing within the first 24-48 hours of water damage given the right conditions and can continue to germinate long after the water source has stopped which is why proper water extraction and dry out is so important during water losses.

 Many times the insurance companies deny the claim based on an adjusters observations and other times they will send out their “experts” to evaluate the loss.
 Either way you do not have to take their word for it.
+You do not have to sit back and let the insurance company dictate the outcome of your claim anymore.
 You have the right to hire your own experts and representatives to make sure that you are being treated fairly.
 Our Public Adjusters have successfully handled many of these types of claims, call 800-801-2099 for a complimentary claim consultation.